 Rush yes, memory, no. And my spouse got a little upset about me having no clear recollection of the plot.
 As though my memory were the only important part of my experience.

 I think a lot about this, these days, which is new for me.
 Typically in the past, I’ve not gotten mired in the whole memory thing.
 I guess I’ve just developed so many coping mechanisms, that my poor memory doesn’t slow me down.
 In fact, when I took my neuropsych eval, several years back, I was truly surprised to find how bad my short-term memory was.
 I got so many things turned around and upside-down, you’d think I hadn’t even listened to what was being said to me.
-Au contraire — I had listened intently and I was usually utterly convinced that I was 100% right about everything, even when my scores came in at around 60% of what I should have remembered.
+Au contraire — I had listened intently and I was usually utterly convinced that I was 100% right about everything, even when my scores came in at a fraction of what I should have remembered.

 In a way, it’s disconcerting.
 But then again, these memory deficits have been so much a part of my life for so long, that it almost doesn’t even matter.
 I recently read a story about a woman who was face blind, and who didnt realize it till she was in her late 30’s.
 How could she have gotten through life, not recognizing anyone’s face, even after she’d met them many times over?
 Well, apparently she used other things, like people’s gait, their speaking, and other interactive types of cues and clues.
 And she got by.
 She had a career.
 She had friendships and intimate relationships.
 She got by.
 She improvised.